ElmosHomie492/gh-repos/README.md

 # GH Repos

+#### NOTE
+You must have the GH CLI installed and configured for this script to work correctly.
+Find the documentation on it here: https://github.com/cli/cli

+## Description
 This script can be used to pull repo information from the GH API.
 There are two ways to use it:

+## Usage

 ### With Search Criteria (for name only)